If you intend to apply to study one of our courses, you will need to make sure you are prepared to study with SPBC.

 You can find out more about SPBC student life here.

-Below is a list of sites (not published by SPBC) where you can find out more about living in New Zealand - the lifestyle, culture, language, and tourism opportunities, as well as information about studying and working here.
+Below is a list of sites where you can find out more about living in New Zealand - the lifestyle, culture, language, and tourism opportunities, as well as information about studying and working here.
+(The below sites are not published by SPBC and we make no guarantees about their accuracy).

 We recommend browsing these sites before you arrive: